apache/pulsar-site/docs/deploy-aws.md

 id: deploy-aws
 title: Deploy a Pulsar cluster on AWS using Terraform and Ansible
 sidebar_label: "Terraform (AWS)"
+description: Learn to deploy a Pulsar cluster on AWS using Terraform and Ansible.
 ---

 > For instructions on deploying a single Pulsar cluster manually rather than using Terraform and Ansible, see [Deploying a Pulsar cluster on bare metal](deploy-bare-metal.md).
 For instructions on manually deploying a multi-cluster Pulsar instance, see [Deploying a Pulsar instance on bare metal](deploy-bare-metal-multi-cluster.md).

 One of the easiest ways to get a Pulsar [cluster](reference-terminology.md#cluster) running on [Amazon Web Services](https://aws.amazon.com/) (AWS) is to use the [Terraform](https://terraform.io) infrastructure provisioning tool and the [Ansible](https://www.ansible.com) server automation tool.
 Terraform can create the resources necessary for running the Pulsar cluster---[EC2](https://aws.amazon.com/ec2/) instances, networking and security infrastructure, etc.---While Ansible can install and run Pulsar on the provisioned resources.

+To deploy a Pulsar cluster on AWS, complete the following steps.

 ## Requirements and setup